ambit/bms-support/docs/core-logging-in-and-out.md

 ## Login

-To login to BMS Cloud, navigate to the URL provided by your BMS administrator.
+To login to BMS, navigate to the URL provided by your BMS administrator.
 Typically the URL could appear as:

 http://yourcompany.bmserp.com